 In today’s hyper-connected world, cyber threats are no longer a question of if but when.
 Businesses must constantly be ready to defend against a wide variety of online attacks.
-While firewalls, antivirus tools, and advanced threat detection systems play a critical role, technology alone is not enough to keep your data safe.
+While firewalls, antivirus tools, and advanced threat detection systems play a critical role, technology alone is not enough.
+Combining these tools with an employee cybersecurity training program helps ensure your team can prevent costly mistakes.

 According to researchers at Stanford University and a leading cybersecurity organization, approximately 88% of data breaches are caused by employee mistakes.
 That’s a staggering number, and it highlights the reality that the greatest risk to your organization’s security may be sitting inside the office, not outside of it.

-Phishing emails, weak passwords, accidental data sharing, these are just some of the common mistakes that can lead to serious breaches.
+Phishing emails, weak passwords, accidental data sharing are common mistakes that can lead to serious breaches, according to the UK ICO.
 That’s why employee cybersecurity training is no longer optional.
 It’s a must.

 You might assume your IT administrators are immune to security missteps.
 After all, they’re the tech experts, right?
 But their elevated access to systems and data means that if they make a mistake, or worse, if their accounts are compromised, the damage can be far more severe.